Skip to main content

 Frequently Asked Questions About Timber Pricing

 Usually not.
 Most timber prices are quoted as "ex-yard" or "ex-works" meaning you pay extra for delivery.
 Taxes (VAT, GST, sales tax) are typically added separately.
 Always ask: "Is this price including delivery and taxes?"
 Delivery can add 5-15% to your total cost, and taxes another 10-20% depending on your location.
+Some suppliers include delivery for orders over a certain value, so it’s always worth asking about free delivery thresholds.

 Conclusion